Gregorio Weber International Prize in Biological Fluorescence

 Currently at University of California, San Francisco in the Department of Cellular and Molecular Pharmacology

-Thesis Title: Fluorescence imaging with one nanometer accuracy: Determination of how processive motors walk
+Thesis title: Fluorescence imaging with one nanometer accuracy: Determination of how processive motors walk

 Honorable mention: